palewire/storytracker/docs/howtouseit.rst

 Creating an animation that tracks a hyperlink's movement across a set of pages
 ------------------------------------------------------------------------------

+You can create an animated GIF that shows how a particular hyperlink's position shifted across a series of pages with the following code.

 .. code-block:: python

     >>> urlset.write_href_gif_to_directory(
+        # First give it your hyperlink
         "http://www.washingtonpost.com/investigations/us-intelligence-mining-data-from-nine-us-internet-companies-in-broad-secret-program/2013/06/06/3a0c0da8-cebf-11e2-8845-d970ccb04497_story.html",
+        # Then give it the directory where you'd like the file to be saved
         "./"
     )